-Prerequisites: SOAN 1502 or 1503 or permission of the instructor
+Prerequisites: 5.0 units of university credit, which must include SOAN 1502 or permission of the instructor

 An examination of the nature and impact of crime in Canada by exploring a range of issues related to criminology.
 Topics may include the historical foundations of crime, theoretical and methodological considerations, progression into criminal careers, various typologies of offenders and victims, and critical analyses of crime policy.
 Note: Students who have received credit for SOAN 3332 may not take this course for credit.